 Stockpile volumes will have a maximum total volume of 200,000m³ at any one time;

-All stockpiles associated with the fixed plant will be set back at least 500 m from site boundaries and stockpiles associated with the mobile plant will be set back at least 500 m from the eastern site boundary 250 m from all other site boundaries
+All stockpiles associated with the fixed and mobile plant will be set back at least 500 m from site boundaries within the central processing and stockpiling area (CPSA).

-Vegetating any over burden or soil stockpiles which remain in place longer than X months, including any unprocessed aggregate up to a height of 3 m above natural ground; and
+Vegetating any over burden or soil stockpiles which remain in place longer than 2 months; and

 Spraying stockpiles with water as required.